Raspberries and chocolate is a classic pairing in desserts, and for good reason….the combination is superior in flavor, texture and visual appeal.

 The details of the recipe are in the recipe card below.
 Here is a visual summary of the process steps:

-More Cooking with Raspberries
+More Recipes with Fresh Raspberries

 Since I grow my own raspberries, I am constantly testing out new recipes that make the best use of them.
 Here are 6 of my favorite raspberry recipes.